PaulSonOfLars/gotgbot/samples/README.md

 This bot is as basic as inline query bots can get.
 It simply links the bot library every time.

-## samples/metricsBot

-This bot shows how to gather various prometheus metrics from the dispatcher and bot client, such that they can be scraped and placed on a dashboard.
-Note: this example is NOT a bot to gather useful chat metrics; it simply demonstrates how various bot metrics could be collected.

 ## samples/middlewareBot

 This bot shows how to effectively use middlewares to modify and intercept HTTP requests to the bot API server.